-The San Bernardino County Transportation Authority (SBCTA), in cooperation with the California Department of Transportation (Caltrans) and the City of Colton, proposes to construct improvements to Mount (Mt.)
+The San Bernardino County Transportation Authority (SBCTA), in cooperation with the California Department of Transportation (Caltrans) and the City of Colton, plans to construct improvements to Mount (Mt.)
 Vernon Avenue to accommodate four continuous through lanes through the interchange, two additional left turn lanes in the northbound direction, and bike lanes in both directions at Interstate 10 (I-10), from Post Mile (PM) R22.7 to PM R24.3 between 9th Street and the Interstate 215 (I-215) interchange in the City of Colton, San Bernardino County (refer to Figures 1 and 2).
 Along Mt.
 Vernon Avenue, the study area extends approximately 540 feet north of the existing freeway centerline and approximately 640 feet south of the existing freeway centerline at the Union Pacific Railroad (UPRR) bridge overcrossing.

 The existing Mt.
 Vernon Avenue, through the interchange, has four striped lanes which transition to three striped through lanes, north of the eastbound ramps.
 The project proposes to construct improvements to Mt.
-Vernon Avenue at the I-10 interchange to address congestion and improve traffic operations, as well as bicycle and pedestrian access at Mt.
-Vernon Avenue through the interchange.
+Vernon Avenue at the I-10 interchange to address congestion and improve traffic operations.

 The Mt.
-Vernon Avenue overhead structure will be reconstructed to accommodate the widening on Mt.
+Vernon Avenue overcrossing structure will be reconstructed to accommodate the widening on Mt.
 Vernon Avenue and to span the future widening of the I-10 freeway to its ultimate configuration.
 A City of Colton project (Project ID 200856) will widen Mt.
 Vernon Avenue from two through lanes to four through lanes from the I-10 eastbound ramps to approximately 300 feet south of the intersection.
 This project will further widen the southern leg of the intersection in order to accommodate a northbound dedicated left turn pocket.

 North of the bridge, the existing five-leg intersection connecting Mt.
 Vernon Avenue and East Valley Boulevard to the I-10 westbound on-ramp would be realigned with exclusive turn lanes, signalization, and signage improvements incorporated to improve traffic operations.
-The existing westbound on-ramp and eastbound off-ramp are proposed to be modified in order to accommodate the wider and taller bridge structure.
+The existing westbound on-ramp and eastbound off-ramp will be modified in order to accommodate the wider and taller bridge structure.

 The project also addresses bicycle and pedestrian modes of travel.
-Specifically, it would upgrade bicycle access from Class III to Class II by use of a striped bicycle lane on the overcrossing.
+Specifically, it will upgrade bicycle access from Class III to Class II by use of a striped bicycle lane on the overcrossing.
 For pedestrians, it would add a sidewalk on the northeastern side of the bridge and address Americans with Disabilities Act (ADA) standards with up-to-date curb ramps.